 Step 1: Create pom-poms in alternating colors

-To make my pom-poms, I used a beautiful set of ombre yarn I found at Hobby Lobby.
+To make my pom-poms, I used a beautiful set of ombre yarn I found at the craft store.

 You can make your pom-poms any size and as full or thin as you like.
 I wound each side of my pom-pom maker about five times back and forth before cutting the yarn.

-After creating your pom-poms, you’ll want to give them a haircut to even out any stray pieces of yarn.
+After creating your pom-poms, you’ll want to trim any stray pieces of yarn.

 (Some of my pom-poms are still having a bad hair day, but I’m okay with that.)